NatronGitHub/openfx-misc/Shadertoy/Shadertoy.md

   `// iChannel1: Noise (A noise texture to be used for random number calculations.
 The texture should not be frame-varying.)`
 * This one also sets the filter and wrap parameters:
   `// iChannel0: Source (Source image.), filter=linear, wrap=clamp`
-* And this one sets the output bouding box (possible values are Default, Union, Intersection, and iChannel0 to iChannel3):
+* And this one sets the output bounding box (possible values are Default, Union, Intersection, and iChannel0 to iChannel3):
   `// BBox: iChannel0`

 ### Converting a Shadertoy for use in OpenFX